 The superstructure weighs 100 tons and provides 157 feet of walkway, varying between 12 and 19 feet wide.
 The transport and installation occurred over a single weekend.

 Although standard survey instruments were proposed for placement activity, engineers wanted assurance that structural integrity of the superstructure would be maintained during transport and lifting.
 GEO-Instruments was asked to provide near-real time monitoring of stresses and possible deformation.

 To monitor stresses, GEO installed 56 vibrating wire strain gauges at specified locations.
 The gauges provided strain readings at intervals of 1 Hz.
 GEO selected compact, spot-weldable gauges to minimize welding effects on the structural steel and used Campbell Scientific CDM modules to achieve the 1 hz reading intervals.

 To monitor changes in structural geometry, GEO installed string potentiometers.
 These measured distances between specified structural elements.
 Measurements were recorded at 3-second intervals.
 Loggers, in the blue boxes in the background, were in operation during transport of the super structure.

-All of the sensors were connected to battery-powered loggers that were capable of maintaining a rapid throughput.
+All of the sensors were connected to battery-powered, wireless loggers that were capable of maintaining a rapid throughput.
 The loggers transmitted measurements via cellular modems to GeoCloud servers that checked for alarm conditions.
 GeoCloud Quickview provided graphical presentation of data that engineers could view with PCs and smartphones.